onespacemedia/styleguide/README.md

 # Introduction

-As OSM moves forward and grows as a reputable design agency, it’s imperative to make sure as a team we are consistently producing work that makes us unique and stand out from the crowd, this is why I have written a styleguide for your referral as a member of the dev team or a new member to outline what is expected and how to achieve the best possible standard so as we start to increase in project size and frequency.
+As OSM moves forward and grows as a reputable design agency, it’s imperative to make sure as a team we are consistently producing work that makes us unique and stand out from the crowd.
+We have written this styleguide for your reference as a member of the dev team to outline what is expected and how to achieve the best possible standard so as we start to increase in project size and frequency.

 As the projects we start to work on become larger in scale and long-running it is very important that we work in a unified way and with a ever growing team with different specialities and abilities it is necessary to keep the process streamline in order to:

-- Keep everything maintainable;
+- Keep everything maintainable.
-- Keep code transparent, sane, and readable;
+- Keep code transparent, sane, and readable.
-- Keep everything scalable
+- Keep everything scalable.

-# Syntax & formatting
+# Editing this style guide

+This is a [docsify](https://docsify.js.org/#/quickstart) document.
+To start:
+- Run `npm i docsify-cli -g`
+- Clone the `styleguide` repository into your Workspace folder
+- Run `docsify init ./styleguide`, then `docsify serve styleguide`

+A web server will be spawned on port 3000.
+As you edit the README.md it will automatically refresh on the front-end.

+# CSS guidelines

 Writing clean code is something that is good to look at, and although we use stylelist and now with the introduction of pre-commits we can rely on [Stylelint](https://stylelint.io/) to slap our wrists when we write something poorly or in the incorrect way, it is still good to understand as a team what the standard syntax should be when writing good sexy CSS, this includes:

-- Two space indent, (I am sure all your ide’s are set up to this but it’s good to specify);
+- Indent blocks with two spaces.
 - 80 character wide columns, to allow easy readability;
 - Multi-line CSS;
 - Meaningful use of whitespace;